samhopkins/sos-reading-group/index.md

 The SoS+TCS reading group is a once-monthly virtual reading group on recent papers in theoretical computer science, focusing primarily on the power and limitations of hierarchies of convex programs (like the *Sum of Squares hierarchy*) in algorithm design.

 **Format:** We meet for 3 hour whiteboard/chalk/tablet talks, to allow lots of time for interaction and discussion with the speaker.
-Sessions will have 1-2 coffe breaks. **Everyone is welcome, and no question is too simple.** We are inspired by the old [MIT/MSR Reading Group](http://people.csail.mit.edu/madry/reading-group/).
+Sessions will have 1-2 coffee breaks. **Everyone is welcome, and no question is too simple.** Our format is inspired by the old [MIT/MSR Reading Group](http://people.csail.mit.edu/madry/reading-group/).
 Contact the organizers to get on the mailing list for Zoom links.

 3 hours is a long time.
 It is **not rude** to leave at the first break, or even before.